konflux-ci/build-definitions/README.md

         └── rpms-signature-scan.yaml
 ```

-The task definition yaml only includes the reference to the task bundle in the repository:
+The task definition YAML only includes the reference to the task bundle in the repository:
 ```yaml
 task_bundle: quay.io/konflux-ci/konflux-vanguard/task-rpms-signature-scan:0.2@sha256:ea256cb37e60e49bc03b9639054e696a3ddffb97a24b3c3dda64b40986fd6d01
 ```

 A renovate rule should be added in order to update the reference of the task's bundle, [example](https://github.com/konflux-ci/build-definitions/blob/79a84deef2d95c51520dba233228517a5864926f/renovate.json#L249-L259)

-Once the build-definitions CI will run and build all the tasks and pipelines it will first iterate over the external-task folder and will add these tasks to the pipelines, then, it will iterate over the internal tasks.
+When the build-definitions CI runs and builds all the tasks and pipelines, it first iterates over the external-task folder and adds these tasks to the pipelines; then, it iterates over the internal tasks.
-To avoid duplications, the external task will get prioritize over the internal one.
-So if a task is found both in external-task and in task, the external-task will be in use.
+To avoid duplications, the external task will be prioritized over the internal one.
+So, if a task is found both in external-task and in task, the external-task will be used.

 ### StepActions